Reasoning the team can't rerun leaves with the engineer

 Artifacts that carry reasoning share a shape: they record what was tried before the working approach and what disqualified it.
 A reference integration names the decisions a future engineer will need to remake.
 Runbooks capture the symptom, what got ruled out and why, the load-bearing detail behind the fix, and the signal for related cases.
 Commit messages and design documents record the search, not just the result.

 What a runbook entry like that looks like in practice: a service returns intermittent 503s.
-First check was the backend's own metrics, since 503s often point upstream.
-The backend reports 100% success in the failing windows.
+The backend's own metrics were the first check, since a 503 usually means the proxy found no healthy upstream for a new request.
+The backend reported 100% success in the failing windows: the requests never reached it.

-The 503s line up with config reloads of the proxy in front of the service; in this proxy path, the reload was closing in-flight requests before drain completed.
-That gap in the reload-drain sequence is the load-bearing detail, not the specific config that changed.
-If a service intermittently fails while its own metrics look healthy, check whatever sits between the load balancer and the service.
+The 503s lined up with config reloads of the proxy in front of the service.
+Each reload briefly emptied the upstream pool, so new requests had no healthy backend to route to until it repopulated.
+That gap in the reload is the load-bearing detail, not the specific config that changed.
+If a service fails intermittently while its own metrics look healthy, check whatever sits in front of it in the request path: the proxy or load balancer, not its code.

 The artifact has to let a teammate rerun the reasoning from cold, not from memory of the conversation that produced it.